lucasmatth/CSC302Assignment/README.md

 ### "run":
   Is used for you the user to use the program.
-  "run setup": to setup dependencies needed
+  "./setup": to setup dependencies needed
-  "run start": to run the program as intended
+  "./start": to run the program as intended
-  "run test": to run the test suite
+  "./test": to run the test suite

+  If these don't work as intended, in your terminal, write "chmod 777 setup" for example.